Brainchip-Inc/akida_examples/doc/user_guide/getting_started.rst

 Getting started
 ===============

-The Akida Development Tools can easily be installed using `pip
+The Akida MetaTF ML Tools can easily be installed using `pip
 <https://pypi.org/project/pip/>`_ python installer (see `Installation <../installation.html>`_).

 For beginners
 -------------

-The Akida Development Environment comes with ready-to-use models for popular datasets.
+MetaTF examples come with ready-to-use models for popular datasets.

 Run the MNIST example below, then visit the `Akida examples <../examples/index.html>`_.